aldrinjenson/blog/content/posts/i-gave-a-talk.md

 So here I was in front of the stage with my laptop not being able to present and the schedule already really late for me to get another's laptop.

 Well, I started speaking.
 I didn't want to take up more time and delay the program.
 So I talked about the problem, about my solution and about my app.
-I had this cool demo planned where I would call up someone from the audience and will send them a hi without having to save their contact information, but couldn't do it without being able to present.
-Still I talked and showed my vision.
-I had a bit.ly link which I asked everyone to enter to see a demo which I think atleast a few would have done already.
+I had this cool demo planned where I would call up someone from the audience and will send them a hi over Whatsapp without having to save their contact information, but couldn't do it without being able to present.
+Still I talked and shared my idea.
+I had a bit.ly link which I asked everyone to enter to see a demo and url of github repo so that people could check out the project later as well.

 ## Afterwords

-I spoke and at then went down to sit.
-Instantly a guy near me asked if I could make something similar for iOS as well to which I had to reply by saying that I'm not having a macBook at present to compile and build for iOS even though I used Flutter to build the project.
+Right after I finished the talk and went to sit, a guy near me asked if I could make something similar for iOS as well to which I had to reply by saying that I'm not having a macBook at present to compile and build for iOS even though I used Flutter to build the project.

 Before I even left the hall, 3 people came near me and asked if I could build for iOS as well.
 I mean this is something magical about giving a talk I think.
 People know about your project and you get feedback instantly!
+I was happy to realize that the problem I solved was worthwhile and that many people found the solution good enough to be used!

+### Final Thoughts

+This was the first time I was speaking at such a large conference and it certainly gave a whole different feel.
+While I was sad that I couldn't demo the presentation, I was happy that this would lead more people to benefit from my project.✨

+EDIT: Whatsapp recently introduced a click to chat feature recently which would replicate the functionality of my app.
+You just have to pasta an unsaved number to some chat and then click it again within whatsapp to take you to the whatsapp chat of that person.